Connecting students with design opportunities across Oregon

 Topic: Architecture, Engineering, Construction and Design

-Program Type: In-school program
+Program Type: In-school and summer camp

 Bend Science Station